INDEX

 Classification Scenario Overview Main Reference Scenario

-Less than 2℃ Scenario A scenario in which policies and regulations are implemented to achieve a decarbonized society and the global temperature increase from pre-industrial times is limited to less than 2℃.
-Transition risk is high, but physical risk is lower than in the 4℃ scenario. ・IEA World Energy Outlook 2022.
+1.5℃ Scenario A scenario in which multiple nations implement policies and regulations to achieve a decarbonized society, and the global temperature increase above pre-industrial levels is limited to 1.5℃.
+The transition risk is high, but the physical risk is lower than in the 4℃ scenario. ・IEA World Energy Outlook 2024

-4℃ Scenario A scenario in which no new policies or regulations are introduced and global energy-derived CO2 emissions increase continuously; compared to the less than 2℃ scenario, the transition risk is lower, but the physical risk is higher. ・IEA World Energy Outlook 2022.
+4℃ Scenario A scenario in which no new policies and regulations are introduced, and global energy-derived CO₂ emissions continue to increase.
+Compared to the 1.5℃ scenario, the transition risk is low, but the physical risk is high. ・IEA World Energy Outlook 2024

 Stated Policy Scenario